bndynet/typescript-lib-starter/README.md

 This starter project implements following features:

-- :package: Include packages for coding, linting, testing and building
+- :school_satchel: Include all packages for coding, linting, testing and building
+- :lipstick: Compile sass to css using node-sass, autoprefixer and postcss
 - :package: Release to NPM automatically
 - :inbox_tray: Build library to UMD and CommonJS modules
 - :blue_book: Generate documentation of your TypeScript files automatically